 Royal Botanic Gardens

 If the sun is out and you need an escape from the hectic city centre, head over to the other side of the Yarra River and visit the Royal Botanic Gardens.
 Relax with a picnic or just stroll along the many paths.
-You could even take a boat ride on one of the lakes.
+You could even take a boat ride on one of the lakes, one of the top dog-friendly things to do in Melbourne.

 Shrine of Remembrance